spences10/personal-goals/this-week.md

 With this [unnecessary] pressure from my client and with returning from holiday the last seven days hav been a bit of a shock to the system, I haven't wanted to get out of bed of a mornings and in the evenings I'm pretty bummed out from work.

+**Update for 18/09/2017:** I had my contract cut short from my current client, I'm now looking for a new client.

 Plan for this week

 **[View history 👵👴](history.md#history)**